matrefeytontias/nKaruga-deprecated-Nspire-version-/README.md

 You need **at least** Ndless 3.1 installed to run nKaruga on your TI-Nspire.
 That means nKaruga will only run on your TI-Nspire if the installed OS is Ndless 3.1 or higher-compatible.

-Use nKaruga.tns on real hardware, and nKaruga_emu.tns on nspire_emu (else it's waaaaaay too fast).
+Use nKaruga.tns on real hardware, and nKaruga_emu.tns on an Nspire emulator (else it's waaaaaay too fast).

 Playing the game
 ================